 The story of the paw unfolds across millennia, tracing back to the evolutionary emergence of the first creatures to venture onto land from water.
 Limbs evolved into diverse forms to navigate various terrains, leading to the development of paws.
 These adaptive structures equipped animals with the ability to walk, climb, dig, swim, and manipulate objects, serving as the cornerstone for survival.

 Before our pets were domesticated, they had to defend themselves to stay alive while hunting for their own food.
-Many of the traits that helped them do that haven’t changed, staying with the species’ throughout evolution.
+While domestication has quieted many of those innate traits, still several haven’t changed, staying with the species throughout evolution.
 This includes the paw.

 Dogs and cats are the main paw-ed animals that may come to mind.
-But before we had house cats and dogs, there were generations of wild cats and wolves.
-The purpose of the paw is largely related to sound and shock absorption.
-The fatty tissue inside the pads helps animals jump and land without pain or noise, especially helpful for silently hunting prey in the wild while protecting limbs from impact.
+But before we had house cats and dogs, there were generations of wild cats and wolves roaming the Earth.
+In the wild, the main purpose of the paw was largely related to sound and shock absorption.
+The fatty tissue inside the pads helps animals jump and land without pain or noise which was especially helpful for silently hunting prey in the wild while also protecting limbs from impact.

 What can the paw tell us?

 Animal paws hold a great deal of information in letting us know and understand how our furry friends are feeling.
 For instance, did you know cats knead blankets and pillows when they’re feeling safe and content?
 And for some animals, they use their paws as a way to release sweat and cool down.
 Here’s a breakdown of some of the many details that we can learn from the paw.